Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 Next in the code block above, we have another async function.
 The code below has a function `paymentApproval(_price)` that takes one parameter `_price` as input.

 The function carries out an approval transaction for a specified amount of tokens.
-The tokens are an ERC-20 token since the function initializes a new instance of the ERCContract.
+The tokens are ERC-20 tokens since the function initializes a new instance of the `ERCContract`.

 The function uses the Web3.js library to interact with the blockchain.
 Specifically, it uses the Contract class from Web3.js to create a new instance of an ERC-20 contract with the erc20Abi and erc20Address parameters.